yonahcodes/CS50x/week1_c/section1.md

 In this example,  `a` and `b`  are parameters declared in the function `addNumbers`

 `5` and `7` are the arguments passed during the function call in `main`.

-This concludes my notes of the essential concepts of Section 1.
-I hope these notes will be useful as you tackle the projects for this week.

-In Week 2 we will be learning about **arrays** - understanding how to store and manipulate data efficiently in a computer's memory.
-Happy coding!